McSherry/McSherry.SemanticVersioning/docs/README.md

 ## Contributing

-Contributions are welcome, especially to documentation (both code comments and the markdown documentation).
+Contributions are welcome, especially to documentation (both code comments and the [markdown documentation][4]).

+[4]: ./docs

 ## Licence Information

-The project is licensed under the [MIT licence](../LICENCE.txt).
+The project is licensed under the MIT licence.

-Copyright &copy; 2015-16 Liam McSherry.
+Copyright &copy; 2015-17 Liam McSherry.